Summer is here and there’s no better time to get grilling on the BBQ. These vegan meat hot dogs and franks make for the best summer cook-out ever.

 Plant-based meat brand Beyond Meat, perhaps best known for its “bleeding” vegan beef burgers, also makes Beyond Sausages which are begging to be barbequed.

-Beyond Meat’s Brat Original is made with ingredients like pea protein, faba bean protein, and sunflower oil.
-Each cooked link delivers 25 grams of protein while a cooked pork Bratwurst has just 12 grams per link.
+Beyond Meat’s bratwurst is made with ingredients like pea protein, faba bean protein, and sunflower oil.
+Each cooked link delivers 16 grams of protein.
 The plant-based Brat Original also has no trans fat or cholesterol.

-Beyond Meat’s vegan sausages — available in three flavors: Brat Original, Sweet Italian, and Hot Italian — have even won the approval of a pork expert.
+Beyond Meat’s vegan sausages—available in two flavors: Brat Original and Hot Italian—have even won the approval of a pork expert.
 The vice president of the U.S. National Pork Board admitted that the vegan sausage’s flavor was “close” to animal-based pork.

 5. Yves’s Good Dog

-They’re made with soy protein, onion, and natural smoke flavor.
 The pre-cooked, shelf-stable franks contain 58 percent less fat than beef hot dogs.
-Each 20 oz. can contains eight full-sized hot dogs, so there’s plenty to go around.
+Each 20 oz. can contain eight full-sized hot dogs, so there’s plenty to go around.